juniorvigneault/cart253/projects/project2/official/README.md

 -

-horse.com is a dream turning to NIGHTMARE simulation created to make people laugh.
+horse.com is a dream turning to NIGHTMARE created to make Pippin Barr laugh.
 I want to surprise people and fool them and make art that is funky and funny and unique.
-Art takes itself too seriously and I'm here to shake it up!
-I wanted to tell a well constructed story and create an atmosphere using humour and break that with surprises.
+Art sometimes takes itself too seriously and I'm here to shake it up!
+I want to tell a well constructed story and create an atmosphere using humour and style.